 Depending on the type of property and the situation of the owner/landlord, property management can save a ton of time and energy.
 It also has a sizable return on investment, especially when you consider all of the time consuming – and dollar consuming – responsibilities associated with managing the property.

-Here are some questions to consider that offer insight into whether hiring a property management company is the right decision for your property:
+The following are some questions to consider that offer insight into whether hiring a property management company is the right decision for your property.

 How Close to Your Home Is Your Rental Property?